seankelly6228/crju430/lesson11.md

 <img src="/gfiles/age-curve.png" width="700px">
 </p>

+Note: this chart comes from the [Christensen report](gfiles/c67.pdf) we discussed last time.

 * We can see some additional evidence on this point from a recently released Bureau of Justice Statistics [recidivism study](http://www.bjs.gov/content/pub/pdf/rprts05p0510.pdf).